Acing the In-Person & Virtual Job Fair

 - Speaking with the Recruiter – Show the recruiter your enthusiasm for potentially working at their company.
 Ask relevant questions and be prepared to answer the most common interview questions that the recruiter may ask.
 Once the conversation is over, be sure to thank the recruiter for their time and request their business card.
 You’ll want to keep organized on exactly who you met with and any key points discussed.

-- Follow-up – Send a thank you note to each recruiter you met with that reiterates your excitement to potentially work for their company and briefly highlight why you would be a great fit.
+- Follow-up – Send a follow up letter to each recruiter you met with that reiterates your excitement to potentially work for their company and briefly highlight why you would be a great fit.
 Also, be sure to follow the recruiter’s instructions about applying online for the position, which should be done quickly after the event.

 Virtual Job Fair